 The discussion answered the following questions: What have been successful consumer-advocacy campaigns to stop human trafficking within global supply chains?
 How have these campaigns impacted companies and possibly cross-sector awareness?
 Is a “fair trade” product really free of human trafficking?
 What can consumers currently do to advocate for effective change?

-This webinar was the sixth and final in a series entitled “Supply chain management, labour standards and human trafficking” looking at emerging issues surrounding human trafficking and promising anti-trafficking initiatives from the private sector.
+This webinar was the sixth and final in a series entitled “The Private Sector Countering Human Trafficking” looking at emerging issues surrounding human trafficking and promising anti-trafficking initiatives from the private sector.
 This series is hosted by the Global Initiative against Transnational Organized Crime and Babson College’s Initiative on Human Trafficking and Modern Slavery.
 Also supported by TraCCC, the Terrorism, Transnational Crime and Corruption Center at George Mason University.